Core organisational values & behaviours

 We will always act honestly, openly and directly with our constituents and the community to promote the best interests of the HD community.

-We want to see all people impacted by HD treated with equity by governments, other institutions and their communities.
+We want to see all people impacted by HD treated with equity and confidentiality by governments, other institutions and their communities.

-We will recognise the personal hardship and sacrifice of many in the HD community, which impels us to advocate for their interests.
+We will recognise the personal hardship and sacrifice of many in the HD community.

-We will actively listen to our HD community stories, to inform shared decision making and action to address people’s concerns and goals.
+We will actively listen to our HD community, to inform shared decision making and action to address people’s concerns and goals.